 Warehouse Picking, Box Handling, Inspection Usability Tasks Image B

-Software design is my passion, and more specifically interaction design.
+Software design and more specifically interaction design excites me.
 As you might imagine, as much as I loved co-designing the ThinkReality A6 headset, I was even more ecstatic to get into the software.
 As I mentioned earlier, it can often be incredibly difficult to anticipate the wide range of capabilities the wearer-base will have when they don the headset for the first time.
-I constantly keep at the forefront of my thoughts and creative decision making, how might we design certain foundational elements from both a UI and interaction level to ensure we are accommodating for novice and veteran users.
-There is so much to share about the team and I’s creative journey through the often-daunting task of designing an entire ecosystem of software experiences and interaction behaviors from the ground up; I'll share some highlights here.
+I constantly think about how we might design certain foundational elements from both a UI and interaction level to ensure we are accommodating for novice and veteran users.
 I focused primarily on our selection behaviors and how we mitigate accidental selections across a myriad of input methods, most notably gaze and dwell – a timed-selection input method dependent of your head gaze position.
 To ensure a true hands-free selection environment without the capabilities of eye-tracking, I explored 2-step methodologies that would be naturally designed into existing UI architectures.
 In the form of drop-down drawers and extensible trays, selections were not as uneasily immediate and elements of the UI could be removed from the highest level, reducing complexity and visual clutter in the designs.
 I also led the creative visioning of our home menu’s information architecture; compartmentalizing content and features of the design into more easily understood zones within the UI.
 More exciting, is the team’s continued design exploration of augmented keyboards and editing tools to better accommodate gazed-based selection.
-There is so much more to share but for now stay tuned for announcements throughout the year.
-Look back for updates.
-Cheers!

 Early AR Home Prototype.